bplimley/github-help/README.md

 # github-help
 A collection of useful resources for getting up to speed on git and GitHub.
+Thanks to [Garret Christensen](https://github.com/garretchristensen) for [his talk](https://github.com/garretchristensen/THWGitDemo) at [The Hacker Within at UC Berkeley](http://www.thehackerwithin.org/berkeley/) for some of these resources.

 ## Tutorials
 * Software Carpentry has a good [git tutorial](http://swcarpentry.github.io/git-novice/) for new users.